GT Score on the ASVAB

 - The WK section tests your knowledge about words and their usage.
 You also need to be aware about the synonyms and antonyms of words.
 Reasoning skills are important to solve arithmetic problems.

-The various military jobs associated with each branch of the US Armed Forces (Army, Navy, Air Force, National Guard, and Marine Corps) also require the ASVAB GT score to determine the area of specialization, called Military Occupational Specialty (MOS).
+The various military jobs associated with each branch of the US Armed Forces (Army, Navy, Air Force, National Guard, and Marine Corps) also require this score to determine the area of specialization, called Military Occupational Specialty (MOS).
 Based on the type of job, scores from selected sub-tests are computed to calculate the Line Score.
 The minimum GT score required to enlist in most of these branches is 110.

 The AFQT percentile is the outcome of your scores in four sections, namely, AR, MK, PC, and WK.
-Hence, it is evident that three out of the four sections, which constitute the ASVAB GT score, also form the crux of the AFQT.
+Hence, it is evident that three out of the four sections, which constitute the GT score, also form the crux of the AFQT score.
 The importance of practice cannot be stressed enough since these are the fundamental areas of testing.
 Although there are other areas of testing, such as the technical and mechanical subjects, your scores in these four sections render you eligible for the Armed Services; whereas the other sections depend on the nature of job you want to take up in, say, the Army, Navy, or Air Force.
 Therefore, it is important that you focus on these subject areas in order to raise your scores in the overall AFQT.